grbtm/grbtm.github.io/_posts/2020-01-06-doc2vec-similarity-queries.markdown

 2. The gensim `doc2vec` implementation is currently **not designed to perform similarity queries against unknown documents out-of-the-box**.
-To be clear: you can take any new document and query it for similarity against the documents used for training, but you can't query it against a set of unknown document.
+To be clear: you can take any new document and query it for similarity against the documents used for training, but you can't query it against a set of unknown documents.

 So, what I will show here is how to:
   1. Get a publicly available data set